kputrajaya/thoughts/src/posts/2019-10-20-the-satisfaction-dilemma.md

 image: "photo-1505664194779-8beaceb93744"
 ---

 This week, there was a viral discussion about salary on Twitter.
-Initially, the original poster asked people to share their salary via DM—not the first time for this kind of sensation to blow up, I know.
+Initially, the original poster asked people to share their salary via DM&mdash;not the first time for this kind of sensation to blow up, I know.
 They then shared the interesting submissions for everyone to see (mostly the ones with unique stories and/or fantastic numbers).
 Well, of course, this triggered many people.

 I have to admit, some submissions were quite spectacular.
 And after reading all of them, some feelings did spark in me: astonishment, curiosity, competitiveness, and a bit of insecurity.
 "Am I behind in the game?"
 I mean come on, IDR 50+ Mio at 23 years old?